Stuycs-K/finalprojectapcs-3-zeng-owen-wu-steven/README.md

 ## Controls:

 Left Click: Reveals unrevealed tile
-Middle Click - Multiclick/Chord: If the number on the revealed tile matches the amount of flagged neighbors, It will reveal all unrevealed, unflagged neighboring tiles.
+Middle Click - Multiclick/Chord: If the number on the revealed tile matches the amount of flagged neighbors, it will reveal all unrevealed, unflagged neighboring tiles.
-Right Click: (Un)flags unrevealed tile;
+Right Click: (Un)flags unrevealed tile.

 ### Buttons:
 1. Restart Button: Create a new board, according to the set amount of mines.